Sudan peace talks close to agreement – eastern track to be rediscussed

 The committee will include members of the Sovereign Council, the Council of Ministers, the Forces for Freedom and Change, the Higher Council of Eastern Sudanese Nazirs, political parties, and factions of the Beja Congress.

 “The committee is to lay the foundations that will push the peace process in eastern Sudan in the right direction, by building a consensus between all stakeholders in the east.
 It will ensure peace and stability in the country in general, and in eastern Sudan in particular,” Nazir Tirik said.

-An agreement on the eastern Sudan track had already been reached in February.
+An agreement on the eastern Sudan track was reached in February.